 Attorney, Member of the Firm

-Mark is an attorney with over 20 years of experience in a major law firm and in-house with a trade association in Washington, DC.
-His work has involved advising on telecommunications, transportation, data privacy regulations and public policy, as well as significant interaction with the Federal Communications Commission, US Department of Transportation, US Department of Commerce and the US Congress.
+Mark Johnson brings over 20 years of legal experience in both private practice and in-house in Washington, DC, advising on issues related to telecommunications, transportation, data privacy and public policy, as well as working closely with the Federal Communications Commission, U.S. Department of Transportation, U.S. Department of Commerce and the U.S. Congress.

 Prior to joining Outside GC, Mark was a Senior Attorney in the Washington, DC office of the international law firm, Squire Patton Boggs, as a member in its Telecommunications and Data Privacy practice groups.
 Before the law firm, Mark was Deputy General Counsel for the Intelligent Transportation Society America, a technology and transportation trade association.

 Mark received his JD from the American University Washington College of Law, where he served as Executive Articles Editor of the Law Review.
-He is a member of the Washington, DC and Virginia Bar.
+He is a member of the Washington, D.C. and Virginia Bars.

 Mark is a fluent Spanish speaker and lived and worked in Buenos Aires, Argentina from 2006 to 2009.
 He currently serves on the Board of Directors of Escuela Argentina, a part-time Spanish-language school in Potomac, Maryland.
 Mark is also very involved with kids’ soccer club, spending many weekends on the sidelines cheering on his son and daughter.